Donald Rubinstein

-Donald Rubinstein is a film composer, singer/songwriter, and multi-media artist who is best known for his collaborations with George A. Romero and Avant-garde jazz/rock collaborations with such musicians as Bill Frisell, Emil Richards and Wayne Horvitz.
+Donald Rubinstein is a film composer, singer-songwriter, and multi-media artist who is best known for his collaborations with George A. Romero and Avant-garde jazz/rock collaborations with such musicians as Bill Frisell, Emil Richards and Wayne Horvitz.

 Education

-Rubinstein began music studies at Washington University after rejecting his initial studies with Pulitzer Prize winning poet Howard Nemerov.
+Rubinstein began music studies at Washington University in St. Louis at 17, after rejecting his initial studies with Pulitzer Prize winning poet Howard Nemerov.
 He taught himself the guitar and piano, transferred to the conservatory, and received a B.A. in music from Washington University in 1972.
 Rubinstein continued studies for two semesters at the Berklee College of Music in Boston.
-He quit studies after finding the experience to be too constraining for his experimental ideas.
-Rubinstein then went on to study on private scholarship with noted piano instructor Margaret Chaloff.
+He left after finding the experience to be too constraining for his experimental ideas.
+Rubinstein then went on to study on private scholarship with noted piano instructor Madame Margaret Chaloff.

 Film scoring for George A. Romero

 Donald Rubinstein was 24 when he was first introduced to famed horror filmmaker George A. Romero through his brother Richard P. Rubinstein, who had produced Martin for the writer-director.
 Rubinstein wrote the music for Martin and his soundtrack would become a highly sought collector's item that Mojo magazine called "One of the top 100 Coolest Soundtracks of All Time."

 When Romero next turned Camelot into a motorcycle Renaissance Faire for Knightriders, Donald Rubinstein would compose an equally innovative score, as well as appear in the film as the leader of a musical trio.
 Rubinstein became close friends with Ed Harris on Knightriders, and would later write an unused score for the actor's directorial debut on Pollock.
 In 2000, Rubinstein composed the score for Romero's allegorical horror film Bruiser.

-Donald Rubinstein's other soundtrack work includes the main title for the television series Tales From the Darkside (as well as its film adaptation).
-He wrote the main title and episodic music for the television series Monsters.
-Rubinstein also co-wrote and performed "Ain't Nothin' Like a Friend" with Ed Harris, for the Harris directed feature soundtrack, Appaloosa.
+Donald Rubinstein's other soundtrack work includes co-writing with Erica Lindsay, the main title for the television series Tales From the Darkside (as well as its film adaptation).
+Performed by Rubinstein, it was named "The Second Scariest TV Show Intro Of All Time" by Screen Rant (2017).
+He also wrote the main title and episodic music for the television series Monsters.
+Rubinstein co-wrote and performed "Ain't Nothin' Like a Friend" with Ed Harris, for the Harris directed feature soundtrack, Appaloosa.
+In March 2014 Perseverance Records released Dawn Imagined, which included concert works based on Rubinstein's original sketches for George Romero's Dawn of the Dead.
 He scored the documentary feature, Tangled Up In Bob: Searching For Bob Dylan and the German Documentary feature Blender, (2015).
-Perseverance Records will be releasing selections from that soundtrack along with selections from Rubinstein's soundtrack for Bruiser in 2016.
-In March 2014 Perseverance released Dawn Imagined, which included concert works based on Rubinstein's original sketches for George Romero's Dawn of the Dead.
+Perseverance Records then released a composite of selections from that soundtrack, along with selections from Rubinstein's soundtrack for Bruiser in 2016.
 Rubinstein's score for Martin was released for a fourth time in May 2015 by Ship To Shore Phonograph Company.